 Check with your child’s pediatrician or primary care doctor, who can evaluate your child and suggest next steps.
 In some cases, talking to a mental health clinician may be your next move.
 Check out our parent’s guide to finding good mental healthcare.

 If your child’s clinician recommends mental health medication, ask if pharmacogenetic (PGx) testing can help.
-Genomind® Professional PGx Express™ looks at 24 genes related to mental health treatment.
+Genomind’s pharmacogenetic test looks at 24 genes related to mental health treatment.
 It provides guidance across 10+ mental health conditions and 130+ medications to help your clinician determine:

 - How you metabolize medications for personalized dosing guidance

 The Genomind test requires a prescription.
 Wondering if it can help your child?
-Learn how to get the test here.
+Learn more about it here.